 Here is an example of how to use GPT to summarize free text attribution data:

-• Ask GPT to summarize the text.
+- Ask GPT to summarize the text.
 For example, you could ask, ‘Can you summarize this? or “How often do people say xyz?”
-You can play around with the prompts.
+Test different prompt phrasings to get more specific outputs.

 Marketing attribution should fit your buyer’s journey